 Once threatened with demolition, the Eastlake Stick Victorian at 4038 17th St. was sold and is being restored. ››MORE.

-2015: Work moves ahead on the Alamo Drafthouse at the New Mission slated to reopen in 2015, documented with extensive photo coverage of the work in progress on the Alamo's site. ››MORE.
+2015: Work forges ahead on the Alamo Drafthouse at the New Mission slated to reopen in 2015, documented with extensive photo coverage of the work in progress on the Alamo's site. ››MORE.

 Read more about San Francisco legacy movie houses with updated information about theaters that have been closed or adaptively reused.
 See also our updated tabular listings of closed San Francisco movie houses with links for additional information on Cinema Treasures.